Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Fully Observed Model

-\textbf{Proof.} The continuity of $J$ in $\zeta$ can be established again via the Skorohod representation argument presented in the proof of Theorem \ref{contConvPathM}.
-Let $\zeta^n \to \zeta$.
-By Skorohod's theorem, there exists a probability space in which $m^n(\omega) \to m(\omega)$ weakly as a ${\cal P}_{\lambda}([0,T]\times\mathbb{U})$-valued probability measure, almost surely (in $\omega$).
-Once again, by a tightness argument, and by Theorem \ref{contConvPathM}, we have that as $\zeta^n \to \zeta$, then the measure on the state process $\eta^n \to \eta$ which is the measure on the state process under $m$.
-Furthermore $X^n(\omega) \to X(\omega)$ almost surely on some probability space.
-By considering a subsequence where both converge weakly, we can consider the same probability space in which almost sure convergence takes place for the pair $(X^n,m^n)$.
+\textbf{Proof.} The continuity of $\cJ_T$ in $m$ can be established again via the Skorohod representation argument presented in the proof of Theorem \ref{contConvPathM}.
+Let $m^n \to m$ weakly as $n\to \infty$.
+Once again, by a tightness argument, and by Theorem \ref{contConvPathM}, we have that as $m^n \to m$, then the associated solutions $X^n \to X$ (weakly) which is the solution of the SDE \cref{diffProcess} corresponding to the policy $m$.
+By considering a subsequence where both converge weakly, by Skorohod's representation theorem (see \cite[Theorem~6.7]{PBill-book}), we deduce that over a common probability space $m^n(\omega) \to m(\omega)$ weakly as a ${\cal P}_{\lambda}([0,T]\times\mathbb{U})$-valued process and $X^n(\omega) \to X(\omega)$ as a $\cC([0, T]; \Rd)$-valued process, almost surely (in $\omega$).
 Then, by the generalized dominated convergence \cite[Theorem 3.5]{serfozo1982convergence}, we deduce that the expected cost

 converges to